What is a Lakeland Hauntings Ghost Walk?

 Is it suitable for children?

 That depends very much on the child.
 Be aware that the Ghost Walks are written with an adult audience in mind but are broadly accessible to children 10 years and above.
 This is a live theatre event which allows for a great deal of flexibility to pitch the performance to make the stories accessible to a varied audience.
-The Cockermouth walk meets in a public house where children are welcome.
+The Cockermouth walk meets at a public house where children are welcome.
 However, some parents may feel uncomfortable with taking their children into an evening pub environment, this is not a problem.
 The walk actually starts and ends outside the pub so make sure “The Lady” knows you have arrived and wait outside for the group to join you.
 All children under 14 must be accompanied by an adult.
 Please ensure that children are well wrapped up.

 What happens in bad weather?